|

 When I cook a quesadilla at home, I think about two or three ingredients: cheese and tortilla shell.
 Most of the time, I also add a pat of butter to the pan so the tortilla cooks up a little flaky and crispy.

-However, when we dig a little deeper and learn more about the ingredients used to make the cheese, tortilla shell, and any sauce, the list is quite long.
-Especially if you’re using tortillas with a long shelf-life.
+However, when we dig a little deeper and learn what’s used to make each component – the cheese, tortilla shell, and any sauce – the list of ingredients is quite long.
+This is especially true when using flour tortillas with a long shelf-life.

 Here are the ingredients in a Taco Bell Chicken Quesadilla, broken out by the four main food items: flour tortilla, grilled chicken, cheese, and jalapeno sauce.